 PTLens is software that corrects lens pincushion/barrel distortion, vignetting, chromatic aberration, and perspective.

 View examples of PTLens at work and download the software for a free 10 image trial.
-See a review for PTLens at Digital Outback Photo and articles in Dutch, German, French, Italian, and Japanese.
-PTLens is designed to correct distortion in architectural photographs as illustrated in Jeff Lynch's blog, David Young's experience with the Olympus 12-40mm lens, and Ian Bramham's published image.
+PTLens has been reviewed in many languages including Dutch, German, French, Italian, and Japanese.
+Designed to correct distortion in architectural photographs, PTLens is illustrated in Jeff Lynch's blog, David Young's experience with the Olympus 12-40mm lens, and Ian Bramham's published image.
 See what others say about PTLens at DPReview.

 PTLens is the first application to automate distortion correction.
 It all started on August 20, 2002, when I posted the following message in a news group:

 Nobody volunteered so on September 19, 2002, I released version 1.0 of PTLens.
 Several years and 30,000 lines of source code later PTLens has evolved from a simple DOS command-line program to an easy-to-use application and Photoshop plug-in that corrects distortion, vignetting, chromatic aberration, and perspective.